chrisburnell/chrisburnell.com/_posts/2015-03-12-theming-pinboard.md

 {% include heading.html title="Changes" %}

-I made a couple of over-arching changes to the CSS of Pinboard, which affected the rest of the design, those being:
+I made a couple of over-arching changes to the CSS of *Pinboard*, which affected the rest of the design, those being:

 - responsified the layout with media queries
 - applying <samp>box-sizing: border-box;</samp> to the entire document: